pwalser75/mimic/README.md

 **Run** (Spring Boot, `HTTPS` only, base URL: `https://localhost`)

     gradle bootRun

+or just execute the JAR once you built it:

+	java -jar build/libs/mimic-1.0.0-SNAPSHOT.jar

+By default, Mimic uses port 80 for HTTP (redirect to HTTPS) and port 443 for HTTPS (standard ports for both protocols).
+If you want to **reconfigure the ports**, you can pass the specific ports using arguments:

+	java -jar build/libs/mimic-1.0.0-SNAPSHOT.jar --server.port=8000 --http.server.port=7000

-Once the server is started, you can start doing **HTTPS** requests (if the path or method is not mapped, you will at least get a 404 with a meaningful message).
+Once the server is started, you can start executing requests (if the path or method is not mapped, you will at least get a 404 with a meaningful message).